 Section 3 - The Faculty's Posting Policy

-- ALL NOTICES TO BE POSTED should be stamped at the Student Affairs Office (SAO).
+- ALL NOTICES TO BE POSTED should be stamped by the Deputy Building Director (NCDH 6 service desk).
 Only a maximum of 6 posters for any one event is permitted.
 Notices which appear around the faculty without a stamp or improperly posted WILL BE REMOVED.
 Custodial staff is also authorized to remove posters or notices which do not conform to the policy.

 - Only thumb tacks or push pins are to be used on the bulletin boards and not staples.

 - Notices should NEVER be posted on wood paneling; nor on glass surfaces such as doors, windows and glassed-in bulletin boards; doors (including classrooms, stairwell and elevator doors); on walls, especially painted walls; on the pillars in the hallway connecting Gelber Library to OCDH/Atrium nor in the Atrium.
-If in doubt, please check with SAO or the building director before posting a notice.
+If in doubt, please check with the building director or deputy building director before posting a notice.